Meet the Team

 Andrew Velasquez

-Laboratory Assistant I
+Laboratory Technician I

 Andrew obtained his bachelor's degree in Psychology with a Biopsychology specialization from The College of New Jersey in 2023.
 He worked on his thesis titled The Effects of Environmental Enrichment on Ethanol Consumption in Male-Long Evans Rats Using a Sipper-tube Model under Dr. Margaret Martinetti during his 4th year.
 Currently, he is hoping to gain further experience in neuroscience and behavioral science to pursue a career in academia.